-I work as an Innovation Fellow within the Centre for Global Eco-Innovation, where I support Graduate Researchers who are working with regional SMEs on low carbon innovation projects.
-As part of this role, I am working with local SMEs and the city council to reduce single use plastics on campus and in the city.
-I am also the lead organiser for Eco-I 2019 conference.
+Innovation Fellow within the Centre for Global Eco-Innovation, where I supported Graduate Researchers working with regional SMEs on low carbon innovation projects.
+As part of this role, I lead a Working Group between LU, local SMEs and the city council to reduce single use plastics on campus and in the city.
+I was also the lead organiser for Eco-I 2019 conference.

 Before joining CGE in 2018, I spent 4 years working in Research Engagement, initially on the RCUK funded School University Partnership Initiative and later within the central UK Student Recruitment and Outreach team.
 In this role, I organised and coordinated research engagement events and activities between Lancaster University researchers and schools, with the aim of inspiring the next generation of researchers.
 Having a research background, I can see the importance of engaging school students in research, both for the students and the researchers.

 I completed my PhD studying relationships between plant traits and soil microbial communities in hay meadows based in the Plant-Soil Ecology Laboratory in LEC in 2013.
 This project was part of the pan-European project VITAL working with 7 partners across Europe.
 After completing my PhD I worked on the ERC funded ForestPrime project as a research support technician.